jaikrishna-patil/BC-Aerosol-Project/README.md

 ------------- | -------------
 Random split | Mean absolute error on test set [fractal_dimension, fraction_of_coating]:-   [0.02767658 0.4789153 ]

+## Installing the required packages
+You can install all required packages to run the experiments using [conda](https://docs.conda.io/en/latest/).
+The following command should be enough: `conda env create -f conda_env.yml`.
+If you want GPU support, use `conda_env_gpu.yml`instead.

 ## Visualizing the experiments
 We use [sacred](https://sacred.readthedocs.io/en/stable/) and [omniboard](https://github.com/vivekratnavel/omniboard) to keep track of experiments.
 Both can be run either in a local installation or using docker.